 Rapporteurs shall recognize that, in general, the rules of the working party and study group meetings apply, even though more relaxed rules could be introduced for rapporteur group meetings (i.e. meetings of Questions held outside a study group or working party meeting).

-1.7 Your terms of Reference

-You must receive clear written terms of reference from the WP (or SG).
-These terms of reference can be those prepared in the WP (or SG) for the guidance of the Rapporteur meetings (A.1 § 2.3.3.14; see also Section 2.2 below).

 7. General working methods

 7.1 Meeting and correspondence